 What is the IKEA Effect?

-Coined by researchers at Harvard, the IKEA Effect states that people attribute more value to products they’ve helped create.
+The IKEA Effect says that people attribute more value to products they’ve helped create.

-In an excerpt from their research, the team describes the results of the experiment.
+In an excerpt from their research, a the Harvard University team that discovered the effect, describes the results of an experiment.

 “Two groups were given IKEA boxes, with one group given fully-assembled versions, and the other given unassembled boxes, which they were told to put together.
 This second group were willing to pay much more for their box during the subsequent bidding process than those with pre-assembled boxes.”